canonical/derper-snap/docs/security.md

 On first run, derper generates a secret key and writes it to file at `$SNAP_COMMON/derper.key`.
 This file is only readable or writeable by the root user.
 Note that derper refers to this file as the config file.

+WARNING: Derper acts as an open relay by default, and the snap does not currently support the `--verify-clients` mode that can restrict traffic to your tailnet.
+Please see https://github.com/canonical/derper-snap/pull/4 for more information and the work in progress.

 ## Security hardening guidance

 ### Listen address and protocol